uvemas/ViTables/README.txt

 and features are the same in all platforms.
 At the moment, ViTables has been heavily tested on Linux and Windows platforms.

-The User's Guide in PDF format can be found in the doc directory.
-Please read it.
-I've written it for you :-)

 For installation instructions see INSTALL.txt.

-Feel free to subscribe to the ViTables users group `[1]`_ and to report bugs and send suggestions or features requests.
+Feel free to subscribe to the ViTables users group [1]_ and to report bugs and send suggestions or features requests.

  .. _[1]: http://tech.groups.yahoo.com/group/vitables-users/